belongtothenight/CF_Code/src/final/README.md

 There are three modes of this application, "Lorentz Butterfly", "LSystem", and "Bifurcation Diagram".
 The first and second modes are finished, but the third is still under work.

-If you're interested in codes used in this application, they are available in the folder "code" above as ".cs" files.
+If you're interested in the codes used in this application, they are available in the folder "code" above as ".cs" files.

 ## Version Details

 If Windows is warning about these being unrecognized apps, click "More info", and "Run anyway" to start the installation process.

+The releases below are only available for Windows platform.
+If you are interested in this application on any other platforms, please contact me to build it.

 | Release Version | Download Link                                                                                                                                               | Detail                   | Release Date |                                                            Unity Package                                                             |
 | :-------------: | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------ | :----------: | :----------------------------------------------------------------------------------------------------------------------------------: |